 Even though Qatar is a small country, there’s a rich variety of food, beaches and sand dunes and adventures.

 And nowhere is this more evident than the capital city of Doha.

-You can ride a camel in the morning, have brunch in a palace, sunbathe on some of the Gulf’s most luxurious beaches, buy art from a world class gallery, then end the evening with a night of clubbing at some of world’s most upscale nightclubs.
+You can ride a camel in the morning, have brunch in a palace, sunbathe on some of the Gulf’s most luxurious beaches, buy art from a world-class gallery, then end the evening with a night of clubbing at some of the world’s most upscale nightclubs.

 Getting there is even easier now, with dozens of flight options landing in Doha from around the world.
 Check out the options on Wego.

-If you wish to experience adventure, buzzing nightlife, culture or blissful relaxation, we have you covered with this ultimate list of the best things to do in Doha.
+If you wish to experience adventure, buzzing nightlife, culture or blissful relaxation, we have you covered with this ultimate list of things to do in Doha.

 The labyrinth of small shops offers a wide selection of various products from spices to handicrafts, clothing and many souvenirs.

-Traditional art, cultural shows and music enrich the atmosphere of this unique space that also houses a comprehensive visitor center.
+Traditional art, cultural shows and music enrich the atmosphere of this unique space that also houses a comprehensive visitor centre.